NEural-TransmissionS/SLURM-Scripts/1_Setup_Environment.md

 # Setup Conda environment on SLURM cluster

-By default FIT AI.Panther SLURM nodes doesn't have anaconda installed, and the default system python is laced with old (check AI.Panther/pipdeptree.txt).
+By default FIT AI.Panther SLURM nodes doesn't have anaconda installed, and the default system python is laced with old packages (check `AI.Panther/pipdeptree.txt`).
 To setup a conda environment on the SLURM cluster, follow the steps below:

 1. Download and install the latest `miniforge3` distribution using [this guide](https://github.com/conda-forge/miniforge?tab=readme-ov-file#unix-like-platforms-mac-os--linux).
 Followed is the copy of the commands used: